8ctavio/vergil/apps/docs/src/theme.md

 The `@8ctavio/vergil/styles` stylesheet imports the `grey` color.
 Therefore, it should not be required to import `@8ctavio/vergil/colors/grey` to use `grey` color variables inside the custom theme stylesheet.
 :::

 The stylesheet contains a declaration block for each `theme`.
-Each declaration block sets `theme` specific variables with a color palette specific variable.
+Each declaration block sets `theme`-specific variables with color palette-specific variables.
 This is how a color palette is assigned to a `theme`.

-Therefore, to change a `theme`'s color palette, simply rename the color palette specific variables to include the desired color palette name:
+Therefore, to change a `theme`'s color palette, simply rename the color palette-specific variables to include the desired color palette name:

 ```diff
 - --c-theme-solid-1: var(--c-moss-1);